 Responsible Executive and Framework

-The Group Chief Technology Officer is the executive officer responsible for intellectual property for the Group (as of August 2024).
+The Group Chief Technology Officer is the executive officer responsible for intellectual property for the Group (as of August 2025).

-The Intellectual Property Department at the Group’s holding company, Panasonic Holdings Corporation (“PHD”), is in charge of establishing and promoting the Group’s intellectual property strategies.
-We have also established an intellectual property division at each operating company, and each intellectual property division establishes and promotes intellectual property strategy of each operating company.
-PHD’s Intellectual Property Department and the intellectual property divisions of each operating company work together to promote intellectual property strategies, thereby creating group synergy.
+The Intellectual Property Department at the Group’s holding company, Panasonic Holdings Corporation (PHD), is in charge of establishing and promoting the Group’s intellectual property strategies.
+We have also established an intellectual property division at each Operating Company, and each intellectual property division establishes and promotes intellectual property strategy of each Operating Company.
+PHD's Intellectual Property Department and the intellectual property divisions of each operating company work together to promote intellectual property strategies, thereby creating group synergy.

 In addition, the Intellectual Property Department at Panasonic Operational Excellence Corporation ("PEX") which has highly specialized personnel, and Panasonic IP Management Corporation ("PIPM"), a subsidiary of PEX, are advancing a wide range of intellectual property operations on a global basis.